 School Vision and Mission Statement

-Through a dedicated staff that embraces change and professional growth, we at P.S.
-8, envision an education setting where all children can and will learn in a nurturing, safe, and risk-free environment and where students meet high standards of excellence; academically, socially and emotionally.
-This philosophy is extended to our entire diverse school community.
+Through a committed and collaborative staff that embraces change and professional growth, we at P.S.
+8, envision an educational setting where all children can and will learn in a nurturing, safe, and risk-free environment and where they will meet high standards of excellence; academically, socially and emotionally.
+This philosophy is extended to our entire and diverse school community.

-The P.S.
-8 mission is to provide experiences where children will discover their own uniqueness, personal worth, and academic potential.
-Children will achieve this through individualized differentiated instruction and cooperative learning in small and whole groups.
-Students will be afforded opportunities to broaden their horizons through activities, which foster their creativity, intellectual development and cultural and social awareness.
-Forming partnership between students, parents and staff in the learning process will have a positive impact on our learning community as children expand their knowledge and become responsible and influential citizens of tomorrow.
+Our mission is to provide experiences where children will discover their own uniqueness, personal worth, and academic potential.
+They will achieve this through individualized differentiated instruction and cooperative learning in small and whole groups.
+Students will be afforded opportunities to broaden their horizons through activities, which will foster their creativity, intellectual development and cultural and social awareness.
+Sustaining partnerships between students, parents and staff in the learning process will also have a positive impact on our learning community as children expand their knowledge and become responsible and influential citizens of tomorrow.

 A Message from the Principal

 Learn a little bit about the wonderful administrative team that you and your children will be seeing around the building.

 Ms. Claudia Tahiraj, the principal of P.S.
 8 Isaac Varian has been part of this school family for the past 21 years.
 She began her career at P.S.
 8 as a substitute teacher and later taught second and fourth grades.
 She also served the school community as literacy coach for three years, supporting classroom teachers with professional development to improve teaching and learning.
 Ms. Tahiraj continued her career path and has been serving as the school's senior assistant principal 10 years before taking over as principal in 2015.
 As principal, Ms. Tahiraj's goa is to continue to create a school environment where students feel safe, supported, and challenged by the teachers and peers, and participate in activities and events that support a positive school climate and culture of kindness.